Twinning with Zambia

 We heard from our Visitors the difficulties that they have had in effectively funding their school project.
 The proper equipping and expansion of the pre-school group is seen as important.
 They have learned and taken away some new ideas on sustainable management of the school overall.

 Several outings were organised to show our visitors some more of the area beyond the Cairn Valley.

 We had the opportunity to exchange views on the development of the Twinning and to outline the possibility of future exchanges.
 In the meantime, the Twinning partners try to keep in touch with each other’s news and developments by email.

 Our friends in Lubuto have recently had another change in Minister.
-Since January 2012 their pastoral care has been led by Revd Kamuya Munjita, and we hope to develop contact with him in the coming months.
+Since 2018 their pastoral care has been led by Revd Simukonda, and we are developing contact with him when we can.

 Two members from our linked Congregation in Dunscore visited our twinned Lubuto Church in Zambia at Easter 2019.
 Their trip was supported by the Faithshare Visitor Programme to strengthen our Twinning.
 They all celebrated the 10th anniversary of the first agreement, and the wish of both partners to continue the Twinning.